MariaVla/image-moderation-api/README.md

 # image-moderation-api

+## Development

+`$ yarn start`

-Enter the details for your own databse in server.js
+Enter the details for your own database in server.js
-** Make sure you use postgreSQL instead of mySQL for this code base.
+\*\* Make sure you use postgreSQL instead of mySQL for this code base.